Hello Fellow Readers, I hope you enjoy the story of how I celebrated Easter 2020, dividing and sharing perennials.

 There were indeed two sprigs of daffodil foliage to the left of the gravestone, but no promise of blooms this year.
 That’s okay; they’ll absorb enough nutrients to flower next spring.

 The Hosta divides were showing their little faces.
 I acquired them by way of the “Hosta Lady,” the mother-in-law of a dear friend who lived in Lancaster, PA.
 When she passed away, my friend invited me to gather some of her hundred varieties.
 Not knowing which types I have, I call them all ‘Nancy’ after the Hosta Lady.

 The best time to divide perennials

-So, make some divides, spread them around your garden and share with neighbors.
+So, make some divides, spread them around your garden, and share them with neighbors.
 Why not use some in pots and window boxes too.
 Come Fall, you can transplant them into your garden, making more plants to share with others for generations to come.
 Here’s to spreading joy.

 Can you plant daffodils in the spring?

-Jim of Washington NJ asked whether the daffodil bulbs he planted in March (having forgotten to plant them in the Fall) would bloom this year.
-Most daffodils, like most spring-blooming bulbs, require a chilling period of below forty degrees for eight to twelve weeks to flourish.
-Some smaller daffodils don’t.
+Jim of Washington, NJ, asked whether the daffodil bulbs he planted in March (having forgotten to plant them in the Fall) would bloom this year.
+Like most spring-blooming bulbs, most daffodils require a chilling period of below forty degrees for eight to twelve weeks to flourish.
+Some more miniature daffodils don’t.
 But during the winter, bulbs are busy growing roots.
 As long as Jim’s bulbs were not dried out, they’ll likely only push out foliage this year.

 Click through to learn about bulbs to plant now in the column titled- Spring-Planted Bulbs.